Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 ## About this document

-This document serves as a guide to operating Volue‘s Smart Power (SmP) suite of software.
+This document serves as a guide to monitor Volue‘s Smart Power (SmP) software suite.

 Background: